 REQUIRED IN CT.
-Overview of assessment of patient suicidality during routine office visits.
-Learn screening questions for suicide intervention and prevention and appropriate actions to refer patients for further assessment and treatment.
-Course evaluates risk factors and common myths about suicide.
+Overview of screening and prevention strategies for patient suicide risk during routine office visits.
+Learn about screening recommendations and tools for suicide risk and prevention and appropriate actions to refer patients for further assessment and treatment.
+Course evaluates risk factors and common warning signs for suicide.
 An important course and topic for all nurses and healthcare professionals.
 Meets Connecticut DPH Suicide Prevention Training requirement for RNs and LPNs.

 Course Price: $10.00

 Contact Hours: 1

 June 2, 2023

 "Clear and comprehensive.
 Lots of knowledge here." - Grace, RN in California

 "Excellent, informative, convenient, thorough course." - Hayley, OT in Maryland